trowski/fiber-rfc/rfc.md

 `FiberScheduler->run()` throwing an exception results in an uncaught `FiberExit` exception and exits the script.

 A fiber *must* be resumed from within the instance of `FiberScheduler` provided to `Fiber::suspend()`.
 Doing otherwise results in a fatal error.
 In practice this means that calling `Fiber->resume()` or `Fiber->throw()` must be within a callback registered to an event handled within a `FiberScheduler` instance.
 Often it is desirable to ensure resumption of a fiber is asynchronous, making it easier to reason about program state before and after an event would resume a fiber.
+New fibers also must be started within a `FiberScheduler` (though the started fiber may use any scheduler within that fiber).

+Fibers must be started and resumed within a fiber scheduler in order to maintain ordering of the internal fiber stack.
+Internally, a fiber may only switch to a new fiber, a suspended fiber, or suspend to the prior fiber.
+In essense, a fiber may be pushed or popped from the stack, but execution cannot move to within the stack.
+The fiber scheduler acts as a hub which may branch into another fiber or suspend to the main fiber.
+If a fiber were to attempt to switch to a fiber that is already running, the program will crash.
+Checks prevent this from happening, throwing an exception into PHP instead of crashing the VM.

 When a script ends, each scheduler fiber created from a call to  `FiberScheduler->run()` is resumed and allowed to run to completion to complete unfinished tasks or free resources.